Reinforcement Learning of Self Enhancing Camera Image and Signal Processing: Introduction

-Deep learning approaches have progressively replaced the image and signal processing applied in conventional computational photography tasks.
-For instance, with low-level details and hierarchical structures of neural network implemented, one could achieve superior performance for image deblurring (e.g. \cite{abdelhamed2019ntire,xu2019learning,tian2020deep,valsesia2020deep}) and deblurring (e.g. \cite{kupyn2019deblurgan,suin2020spatially}) tasks.
-Nevertheless, most trained and deep learned prior solutions rely on the assumption that there is a single image artifact per RAW image which needs to be diagnosed and filtered.
-Heterogeneous camera image artifacts, especially mixtures, are insensitive to pixel locations.
-The assumption is widely accepted with image signal processing tasks, and particularly agreed within image artifact removal problems, including many of the deblurring tasks.
+In recent years, more self-supervised learning or unsupervised image denoising models have aroused.
+These models aim at finding an agnostic noise modeling under real photographs, rather than synthesizing its noisy Version from instrument error or Gaussian/Poisson noise distortions.
+Among all works, N2V\cite{krull2019noise2void} and N2N\cite{moran2020noisier2noise} are typical examples of such learning schemes, and later works \cite{xie2020noise2same,jang2021c2n} explores a more generative, latent space representation of noise model equipped with more flexibility of learning dependently from image signals.
+Even though self-redundancy and realistic noise generation are partly solved in these proposed models, these models rely on the assumption that there is a single image artifact per RAW image that needs to be diagnosed and filtered.
+Heterogeneous camera image artifacts, especially mixtures, are insensitive to pixel locations and thus it is hard to disentangle them from one pass.
 For a camera ISP, however, this assumption fails to capture spatial heterogeneous acquired corruption caused by a mismatch of acquisition settings and environmental lighting in realistic scenes.
-Moreover, one can hardly tell if the artifacts come from sensor limitations, environmental changes (day v.s. night) or post processing such as lossy compression.
-Such varied real world image processing issues motivates us to adapt a recursive self-improving machine learning approach for the next generation of camera ISPs.
+Moreover, one can hardly tell if the artifacts come from sensor limitations, environmental changes or post-processing such as lossy compression.
+Such varied real-world image processing issues motivate us to adapt a recursive self-improving machine learning approach for the next generation of camera ISPs.
+Although reinforcement learning-based image improvement pipeline was invented in parallel \cite{hu2018exposure,yu2018crafting,furuta2019pixelrl,zhang2021r3l}, none of them take care of spatial heterogeneity compared with the unsupervised or self-supervised scheme.
+It is worthwhile to combine the idea of recursive improvement together with a spatial subdivision, and, if possible, control and understand patch-based latent space representation of realistic photos.